-As one of the most picturesque areas in the state of Texas, Galveston is a resort city that resides on two islands – both Pelican Island and Galveston Island itself.
+As one of the most picturesque areas in the state of Texas, Galveston is a resort city that resides on two islands: Pelican Island and Galveston Island itself.
 A rich military history and stunning beaches make Galveston quite the attraction for vacationers, military buffs, and resort-goers.
-However, this port city also has recreational activities that aren’t as innocent as a ride on the ferris wheel on the Galveston pier.
+However, this port city also has recreational activities that aren’t as innocent as a ride on the Ferris wheel on the Galveston pier.

 While other port cities often struggle with prescription opioid problems and alcohol abuse, for the past several years Galveston has struggled with methamphetamine and cocaine finding their way onto the island.
 In a resort town full of young people and vacationers, this has proven to escalate already-existing drug problems in the region.

 This is not to say that opioid issues and misuse of other drugs and alcohol aren’t problematic.
-The widespread instances of opioid misuse grows across the country and has affected Galveston as well.
-Every addict or alcoholic should know, however, that there is hope and help even when you feel hopeless.
-Consider attending a Galveston alcohol rehab center or Galveston alcohol rehab center.
-In addition, national centers like The Recovery Village offer treatment programs.
-Combined with 12-step meetings and other forms of help can support, you can piece your life together, even if you’re starting from scratch.
+The widespread instances of opioid misuse grow across the country and have affected Galveston as well.
+Everyone should know, however, that there is hope and help even when you feel hopeless.
+Consider attending a Galveston alcohol rehab center to find the healing you need if you struggle with addiction.
+Combined with 12-step meetings and other forms of treatment, you can piece your life together, even if you’re starting from scratch.

 Finding Help in Galveston